mzgoddard/owlpoems/home-hollow.rst

 .. catch
 Quick spin towards the heard sound.
-With prey in sight
+Prey in sight
-Take off gliding to the ground.
+Take off, gliding to the ground.
-Warm dinner tonight.
+Dinner tonight.